zhangce/kbp/README.md

 ## Generating relation mentions

-As the final extractor, we genereate the non-example relation mentions that we want to run inference on.
+As the final extractor, we generate the non-example relation mentions that we want to run inference on.
 Each of these relation mentions will have NULL in the `is_correct` column, meaning that DeepDive will treat it as a random variable and will perform inference on its value.
 Since we have already generated the `relation_mention_features` table, we can simply use that, along with the `relation_types` table, to get the appropriately-typed relation mentions.

 This extractor is defined in `application.conf` using the following code: